-The total fertility rate (TFR) is the average number of live children a group of women would have if they experienced the age-specific fertility rates for the calendar year in question throughout their childbearing lifespan.
-This is useful as it accounts for size and age structure of the female population of childbearing age.
+The total fertility rate (TFR) is the average number of live children a group of women would have if they experienced the ASFR for the calendar year in question throughout their childbearing lifespan.
+This is useful as it accounts for the size and age structure of the female population of childbearing age.

 A more complete glossary is available from our User guide to birth statistics.Nôl i'r tabl cynnwys

 Birth statistics represent births that occur and are then registered in England and Wales.
 Figures are derived from information recorded when live births and stillbirths are registered as part of civil registration, a legal requirement; these data represent the most complete data source available.

 In England and Wales, the registration of births is a service carried out by the Local Registration Service in partnership with the General Register Office (GRO).

 Birth registration data are then supplemented to obtain birthweight data by linking the birth registration to the NHS birth notification when a birth is registered.

 Further linkage of the birth registration to the NHS birth notification is conducted within the Office for National Statistics (ONS) to obtain the age of the mother where this was missing on the birth registration and to enable the analysis of further characteristics such as ethnicity of the baby and gestation of live births.

 More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Births QMI.

 The data in this publication are not affected by the coronavirus (COVID-19) pandemic as they relate to births for the year ending 31 December 2019; in normal circumstances, births should be registered within 42 days and our annual data extract only includes births registered before 25 February.
 For more information, please see our User guide to birth statistics.